 Combined anatomy and physiology courses can count as either anatomy or physiology.
 Taking Anatomy & Physiology I and Anatomy & Physiology II would satisfy both requirements.
 Taking only one accelerated Anatomy & Physiology course will NOT meet the requirement.

-You may submit an application with courses in progress.
+You may submit an application with no more than TWO courses in progress.
 However, all courses must be completed with a satisfactory grade by December 31 of the application year.

 We do not accept Advanced Placement credits.

 We do accept pass/fail courses that have a grade of pass.